taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 The refactoring ensures that type and payload are visible on first glance.
 As said, it is not mandatory to do so and often adds more complexity.
-But in larger applications it can keep your action creators readable.
+But in larger applications it keeps your action creators more readable.

 ### Hands On: Redux Standalone with advanced Actions

 Let's dip into the Redux Playground again with the acquired knowledge about actions.
 You can take the [JS Bin project that you have done in the last chapter](https://jsbin.com/kopohur/28/edit?html,js,console) again.
 The project will be used to show the advanced actions.
 You can try it on your own.
 Otherwise, the following part will guide you through the refactorings.

 The minimum action payload is a quick refactoring.
-You can omit the `completed` in the action and add it to the reducer functionality.
+You can omit the `completed` property in the action and add it to the reducer functionality.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~